 10. Musicians are often competitive, highly motivated and driven, giving them an edge.

 Those who’ve studied for a music degree could be amongst the most employable and successful of all graduates.
-So if you are studying music, considering studying music, or have studied music, you may just be on the path to a bright, gilded future, whatever direction that path may take!
+Therefore, if you are studying music, considering studying music, or have studied music, you may just be on the path to a bright, gilded future, whatever direction that path may take!